 - cPanel offers discounts if customers buy a multi-year license.

 We hope these differentiation points will help you pick the right control panel for your web administration needs.
 Both products offer free demos on their websites, so be sure to check them out and see if you have a preference.

 The devil is in the details.
 While both panels perform similar functions, their differences are great enough to provide vastly different user experiences.
-Some criteria – like the use of Windows servers for example – can make the decision easy.
-Others points – like the interface design – depend personal preference.
+Some criteria – like the use of Windows servers, for example – can make the decision easy.
+Other points – like the interface design – depend on personal preference.

 One last issue to consider: Switching a server between the two panels is not recommended.
 Plesk offers uninstall scripts; cPanel, however, does not.
 It requires reformatting the server and reinstalling the operating system if you wish to remove it.
 Additionally, Plesk data cannot be exported and imported into cPanel, or vice versa.
 This makes it difficult to migrate data from one panel to another, or from one host to another.